 In this post, I will explain what the green spot is, how you can prevent it from appearing to begin with, and how to remove that green dot from your existing photos.

 What is the green dot on my iPhone photos?

 In most cases, the green spot, haze, or flare will happen when taking a photo with a strong source of light in the background.
 For example, if you’re taking a photo of the sunrise, sunset, or just about anything with the sun or a bright light somewhere in your field of view, or even outside the field of view, you will likely end up with that dreaded green spot, some lens flare, or haze.

 The problem is due to the light coming in at a specific angle and reflecting off the surface inside the camera or the lens cover.
-Regardless of the iPhone model you may be using (iPhone 8, iPhone X, iPhone 11 Pro, etc…), this is a problem every iPhone user is subject to.
+Regardless of the iPhone model you may be using, this is a problem every iPhone user is subject to.

 This is not a defect of your iPhone either.
-It’s just physics playing tricks on you, and to be fair, virtually any camera, big or small, can be subject to the same issue.
-However this can be less of an issue on standalone DSLRs with a UV filter or a rotating polarizer.
+It’s just physics playing tricks on you, and to be fair, virtually any camera, big or small, can have this same issue.
+However, it can be less of an issue on standalone DSLRs with a UV filter or a rotating polarizer.

 How to prevent that green spot from appearing in your photos

-Once you are aware of that green dot and the cause of it, it becomes much easier to actually try to prevent it from happening in the first place.
+Once you are aware of that green dot and its cause, it becomes much easier to actually try to prevent it from happening in the first place.
 There are a couple of things you can do to either attenuate or prevent the spot from showing.